hanzhang0116/hzpa-dprive-xfr-over-tls/draft-hzpa-dprive-xfr-over-tls.md

 ## ZONEMD

-Message Digest for DNS Zones (ZONEMD) [@?I-D.wessels-dns-zone-digest] digest is a mechanism that can be used to verify the content of a standalone zone.
+Message Digest for DNS Zones (ZONEMD) [@?I-D.ietf-dnsop-dns-zone-digest] digest is a mechanism that can be used to verify the content of a standalone zone.
 It is designed to be independent of the transmission channel or mechanism, allowing a general consumer of a zone to do origin authentication of the entire zone contents.
+It is not considered suitable for highly dynamic zones.
 It is complementary the above mechanisms and can be used in conjunction with XFR-over-TLS but is not considered further.

 ## Comparison of Authentication Methods